 Still figthing…60 years after Bertha Looney, also standing next to me, had already fought.

 When Bertha spoke, she shared her story with a smile.
-Although it had been painful for her, as she has shared with me personally and publicly, she was optimistic looking at the amazing students who stood before us.
-Her poise and her strength as she spoke made me reflect on the poise and strength that she had to display every day as one of only eight black students on the campus…ever.
+Although it had been painful for her, as she has shared with me personally and publicly.
+She was optimistic looking at the amazing students who stood before us.
+Her poise and her strength as she spoke made me reflect on her poise and strength.
+That she had to display every day as one of only eight black students on the campus…ever.

 Continuing the Fight for Racial Justice